 UDisc Leagues: How do Standings work?

 The player who comes in first place will receive N points.
-So if twenty players show up to play league, then the best score earns eighteen standings points.
+So if eighteen players show up to play league, then the best score earns eighteen standings points.
 Points will be awarded to players who finish above the depth limit, D. These players will be awarded points along a decaying curve.
 The decaying curve starts at N points, and ends at 2 points.

 Did you find it helpful?